 - Choose who will be your Virginia Registered Agent

 - File the Virginia Articles of Organization

 - Complete and sign an LLC Operating Agreement

 - Get a Tax ID Number (EIN) from the IRS

 - Check whether you need a business or sales tax license in Virginia

 What’s the cheapest way to start an LLC?

 You can get an LLC cheaply by filing your formation documents yourself.
 You’ll also save money by being your own Registered Agent, and using our free LLC Operating Agreement template.

 By forming your LLC yourself, being your own Registered Agent, and using our Operating Agreement template you can save over $400.

-You can get an LLC in Virginia approved in 2-3 business days if you file online.
-On the other hand, filing by mail takes about 2-3 business days (plus mail time).
+You can get an LLC in Virginia approved in 2-5 business days if you file online.
+On the other hand, filing by mail takes about 2-5 business days.